 Money can be tight if you run a small business.
 Most of your funds will be allocated to establishing your brand and managing internal operations, so you’ll need to use your imagination to make it.
 Where to start?

-While word of mouth marketing can be a slow spread, limited audience, and potential negative feedback, it should definitely be included as a well-crafted component of your marketing strategy.
+While word of mouth marketing strategies can be a slow spread, limited audience, and potential negative feedback, it should definitely be included as a well-crafted component of your marketing strategy.

-Here are some time-tested, low cost techniques to improve your marketing and help you reach your goals.
+Here are some time-tested, low cost techniques to improve your marketing strategies and help you reach your goals.